 Here are the ingredients I am using to make my roasted whole carrots:

-• whole carrots – we are using a 2 lbs bag of carrots, either the regular orange carrots or an assortment of colorful carrots.
+- whole carrots – we are using a 2 lbs bag of carrots, either the regular orange carrots or an assortment of colorful carrots.
 Colorful carrots taste very similar to orange carrots.
+I typically prefer thinner smaller carrots when roasting my carrots whole, but if you have larger carrots, slice them into half lengthwise.

-• olive oil – you can also use avocado oil, vegetable oil, canola oil, or your favorite cooking oil.
+- olive oil – you can also use avocado oil, vegetable oil, canola oil, or your favorite neutral cooking oil.

-• honey – use good quality honey for best taste.
+- honey – use good quality honey for best taste.
 This will give your carrots a touch of sweetness, and it also helps it brown up a bit in the oven.
+Maple syrup is a good substitute.

 As promised, the list is short and sweet, but each ingredient plays an important role in bringing out the beauty of these roasted whole carrots.